Hacking Task Confounder in Meta-Learning: Methodology

-The learning process of $\Xi$ and $f_{gr}$ can be regarded as enforcing invariance over the support sets and the query sets, thus, the bi-level optimization mechanism for $\Xi$ and $f_{gr}$ can ensure causality.
-Meanwhile, Eq.\ref{eq:final1} and Eq.\ref{eq:final2} are learned based on pre-defined $h$ and $g$, thus rendering the MetaCRL a plug-and-play learner.
+In summary, the learning process of $\Xi$ and $f_{gr}$ can be regarded as enforcing invariance over the support sets and the query sets, and the bi-level optimization mechanism for $\Xi$ and $f_{gr}$ can ensure causality.
+Meanwhile, $\Xi$ and $f_{gr}$ are learned independently with the fixed meta-learning model $f_{\theta}$ in the middle training following modularity design, thus rendering the MetaCRL a plug-and-play learner.